msanvarov/nest-rest-typeorm-boilerplate/README.md

 $ docker-compose up -d
 ```

-- The following command will download dependencies and execute the web application on http://localhost:4200.
+- The following command will download dependencies and execute the web application on http://localhost:80 (deployed behind a Nginx reverse proxy).

 ---